python-trio/trio/README.rst

    - make assert_yields properly check for cancel+schedule points
      put a counter of how many time these things happen on task object

-   - add assert_yields tests to test_io
+   - add assert_yields tests to test_io and everywhere else

    - need to do a pass over TrioInternalError -- currently they can get double-wrapped in some cases